bravetechnologycoop/BraveSensor/firmware/README.md

 - The integer number of seconds of the current timer value, when e for echo is entered
 - -1: when bad data is entered

-### **window_size_set(String)**
+### **occupant_detection_timer_set(String)**

 **Description:**

-Window is the allowed time after the paired door sensor closes in which state 0 can transition to state 1.
+This sets the allowed time after the paired door sensor closes in which state 0 can transition to state 1.
 The default value is 60 minutes.
-Use this console function to set the window size (time)

 **Argument(s):**

-1. The integer number of seconds of the new window timeout.
+1. The integer number of seconds of the new occupation detection timer.
-2. e - this is short for echo, and will echo the current window timeout
+2. e - this is short for echo, and will echo the current occupation detection timer

 **Return(s):**

-- The integer number of seconds of the timeout value, when a new timeout value is entered
+- The integer number of seconds of the timer value, when a new timer value is entered
-- The integer number of seconds of the current timeout value, when e for echo is entered
+- The integer number of seconds of the current timer value, when e for echo is entered
 - -1: when bad data is entered

 ### **initial_timer_set(String)**